Sportive Breaks

 A short but intense stage featuring the Col d’Ornon and the iconic Alpe d’Huez.
 The 21 hairpin bends will be a battleground for climbers and a spectacle for fans.

-The most brutal stage of the race and also the stage chosen to eb the 2026 Etape du Tour on Sunday 19 July.
-Riders face the Col de la Croix de Fer, Col du Télégraphe, Col du Galibier, and a final ascent via Col de Sarenne to Alpe d’Huez.
+The most brutal stage of the race and also the stage chosen to be the 2026 Etape du Tour on Sunday 19 July.
+Riders face the Col de la Croix de Fer, Col du Télégraphe, Col du Galibier and a final ascent via Col de Sarenne to Alpe d’Huez.
 This stage will be decisive for the general classification.

 Stage 21 – Sunday, July 26: Paris Finale with Montmartre Climbs